folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

   ```

   Unfortunately, mixing the shell form of ENTRYPOINT with the exec form of CMD
-  is not possible so combining support for application options as outlined
+  is not possible, so combining support for application options as outlined
   in the previous example with support for Java options becomes much more
   difficult.
 At this point, it's probably time to start thinking about a proper
   ENTRYPOINT script.